marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part5.md

 </pre>

-## Memaksa Data sebagai XML
+## Persisting Data as XML

-### Kenapa XML?
+### Why XML?

-Salah satu cara paling umum untuk memaksa data menggunakan basis data.
-Nasis data biasanya berisi beberapa jenis hubungan data (seperti tabel) selama data yang kita perlukan menyimpan objek.
-Ini di sebut object-relational ketidak cocokan impedansi [(object-relational impedance mismatch)](http://wikipedia.org/wiki/Object-relational_impedance_mismatch).Ini sedikit perlu usaha untuk mencocokan objek ke tabel database relasional.
-Ada beberapa kerangka kerja yang dapat membantu mencocokan (contoh [Hibernate](http://www.hibernate.org/), the most popular one) tetapi ini tetap memerlukan beberapa usaha.
+One of the most common ways to persist data is using a database.
+Databases usually contain some kind of relational data (like tables) while the data we need to save are objects.
+This is called the [object-relational impedance mismatch](http://wikipedia.org/wiki/Object-relational_impedance_mismatch).
+It is quite some work to match objects to relational database tables.
+There are some frameworks that help with the matching (e.g. [Hibernate](http://www.hibernate.org/), the most popular one) but it still requires quite some work to set up.

-Untuk model data sederhana kita, akan sangat mudah menggunakan XML.
-Kita akan menggunakan pustaka bernama [JAXB](https://jaxb.java.net/) (**J**ava **A**rchitecture for **X**ML **B**inding).
-Dengan beberapa baris kode JAXB akan memungkinkan kita membangkitkan keluaran XML seperti:
+For our simple data model it's much easier to use XML.
+We'll use a library called [JAXB](https://jaxb.java.net/) (**J**ava **A**rchitecture for **X**ML **B**inding).
+With just a few lines of code JAXB will allow us to generate XML output like this:

 ##### Example xml output